 To win the local citation game you essentially need more citations than your competitor.

 Whilst total numbers are important, so is the quality and accuracy of the information you enter.
-The more completed your general and niche citations are the more value they will create towards ranking your Google+ Local listing and improving your visibility and presence on the web overall.
+The more complete your general and niche citations are the more value they will create towards ranking your Google+ Local listing and improving your visibility and presence on the web overall.

 Whilst business listing citations are relatively easy to obtain, the more difficult ones come from local or niche websites or local newspapers.
 You’ve obviously got to have something newsworthy for them to talk about and you have to get their attention in the first place.